bag33188/PokeROM/README.md

 npm run pack
 ```

-This will put a tarball of the application in the `bin` folder.
+This will put a tarball containing the application in the `bin` folder.

 ### Step 4 - Running PokeROM